Please refer to the University’s glossary of terms for policies and procedures.

 3.1 Expressions of interest should be submitted to the Office of the Deputy Vice-Chancellor (Research and Innovation) using the relevant form.

-3.2 Expressions of interest must be endorsed by the relevant Executive Dean prior to submission to the Deputy Vice-Chancellor (Research and Innovation).
+3.2 Expressions of interest must be endorsed by all relevant Heads of School prior to submission to the Deputy Vice-Chancellor (Research and Innovation).

 3.3 Groups applying for designation and funding are expected to submit a comprehensive research plan for the first five-year life cycle of the centre or institute, as well as a detailed operational plan for the first year of operation, giving greater detail on activities and expected budget allocations.

-3.4 Research groups are encouraged to discuss their proposals with the relevant Head of School, Associate Dean (Research), Executive Dean and the Deputy Vice-Chancellor (Research and Innovation) before lodgement of a formal application.
+3.4 Research groups are encouraged to discuss their proposals with all relevant Heads of School, the Head, Research and the Deputy Vice-Chancellor (Research and Innovation) before lodgement of a formal application.
 Groups may also seek advice from external experts where this will enhance the robustness of an application.

 4. Assessment of designation as a research centre or research institute

-4.1 Expressions of interest will be assessed by the Deputy Vice-Chancellor (Research and Innovation) in consultation with the Executive Deans, Director, Office of Research and other relevant staff within the Office of Research.
+4.1 Expressions of interest will be assessed by the Deputy Vice-Chancellor (Research and Innovation) in consultation with the relevant Heads of School, Director, Office of Research and other relevant staff within the Office of Research.

 4.2 Successful expressions of interest will be invited by the Deputy Vice-Chancellor (Research and Innovation) to negotiate and subsequently submit a full application comprising a five-year plan that will form the basis of an agreement.
 This plan will include the key performance indicators and performance targets that will inform subsequent reporting and reviews.

-4.3 Full applications will be assessed by two international leaders in the cognate discipline of the centre/institute, in conjunction with a panel chaired by the Deputy Vice-Chancellor (Research and Innovation); the panel will include Executive Deans or delegates, Director, Office of Research along with co-opted members where it is felt that additional expertise is required.
+4.3 Full applications will be assessed by two international leaders in the cognate discipline of the centre/institute, in conjunction with a panel chaired by the Deputy Vice-Chancellor (Research and Innovation); the panel will include relevant Heads of School, Director, Office of Research along with co-opted members where it is felt that additional expertise is required.

-5.1 Research centres and research institutes will operate within faculties under the authority of the Executive Deans.
+5.1 Research centres and research institutes will operate within Schools under the authority of the Heads of School.

 5.2 For employment and other routine administrative purposes, standard line management structures will be adhered to.